-This past week, California declared a statewide drought emergency.
-It follows the first-ever federal shortage declaration on the Colorado River, triggering cuts to water supplies in the Southwest.
+The drought-stricken Colorado River is in critical condition.
+Last summer, the federal government declared the first ever shortage on the river, triggering cuts to water supplies in the Southwest.
+Since then, things have only gotten worse.
 The Colorado is the lifeblood of the region.
-It waters some of the country's fastest-growing cities, nourishes some of our most fertile fields and powers $1.4 trillion in annual economic activity.
+It waters some of the country's fastest growing cities, nourishes some of our most fertile fields, and powers 1.4 trillion dollars in annual economic activity.
 The river runs more than 1,400 miles, from headwaters in the Rockies to its delta in northern Mexico where it ends in a trickle.
 Seven states and 30 Native American tribes lie in the Colorado River Basin.
-Lately, the river has been running dry due to the historically severe drought.
+As we first reported in October, the river has been running dry due to the historically severe drought.

 The majestic, meandering Colorado River that cut through these red cliffs, carving the Grand Canyon, is a wonder of nature and human ingenuity.
 The Glen Canyon Dam created Lake Powell and 300 miles down river Lake Mead sits behind the Hoover Dam.
 These reservoirs are now being sucked dry by 40 million different straws - that's the number of people in booming western states who depend on the Colorado to quench their thirst, power their homes, water lawns and splash in the sun.
 Its waters irrigate farms that produce 90% of the country's winter greens.
 To all these demands add the stress of a 22 year drought - as dry as any period in 1,200 years - and you have a river in crisis.

 Bill Whitaker: These white bathtub rings; is-- is this where the water used to be?